shimunic/trip-calendar-react/README.md

-# Calendar for people who doing business while over the world
+# Сalendar for people who travel a lot
 ## Features
 You can set you future trips.
 You can see your friends future trips.